xule0804/xule0804/README.md

 Hi there 👋

-     🤔 I’m an experienced Java developer and proficient in various J2EE frameworks.
+     🤔 I'm an experienced Java developer focusing on backend.

-     🔭 I'm currently seeking a Java developer position in Australia.
+     🔭 I'm currently seeking a developer position in Australia.

      👯 I am a strong team player and collaborate effectively with team members.